itsmegaram/Group-Project/README.md

 – irony, profanity, or taboo
 • Connect your qualitative interpretation to the quantitative pattern.

-  5 of the "most disagreed-about" words are fucking / fuckin / fucked / motherfuckers / motherfucking.
+  5 of the "most disagreed-about" words are **fucking** / **fuckin** / **fucked** / **motherfuckers** / **motherfucking**.
   The reason why these words might be contested is because of profanity, intensity, and dependency on context when it comes to the meaning.
-Some people might see it as negative or even offensive, while others see it in a humurous light, casual or even positive in certain informal circumstances.
+Some people might see it as negative or even offensive, while others see it in a humorous light, casual or even positive in certain informal circumstances.

 2.3 Corpus comparison: what counts as “common language” depends on where you look